-Tyler is twenty eight and this past summer was surprised to find himself 50% owner of a serious relationship with a young woman named Ashley.
-It dawned on him that what he was feeling for his new lady was different from previous girlfriends when he handed her a box of chocolates on her birthday and suddenly but instinctively knew that wasn't what he had meant to say.
+Tyler is twenty eight and was surprised to find himself 50% owner of a serious relationship with a young woman named Ashley.
+It dawned on him that what he was feeling for his new lady was different from previous girlfriends.
+He used to hand out boxes of chocolates on birthdays or at Christmas but instinctively knew that triviality wasn't the message he wanted to convey to this gal.

 But now it was late in December.
-Santa was getting ready to leave the North Pole and he still didn't have anything in his bag for Ashley.
+Santa was getting ready to leave the North Pole and he hadn't provided any suggestions on what Tyler should buy for Ashley.

 The guy was frantic.